jie108/dagbagM/README.md

 ## Major update disclosure

-This release is a major update to the package interface.
+This release is a major update with bug fixes, efficiency improvements, and package interface changes.

 Main user interface changes: